How we transition matters. The case for system change

 But we’ve also paid in a different, more insidious way.
 New Mexico’s relationship to our monopoly utilities and the extractive industries has corrupted our state’s democracy.
 PNM is the most powerful corporation in the state and reigns supreme in the state legislature.
 Over the last 8 years, we’ve also uncovered the ways in which PNM has controlled its own regulators.
 As the only Fortune 500 corporation in the state, PNM has enormous economic power which translates into political power through direct campaign contributions, wining and dining - threats of backing challengers, and the ways in which the company holds our economy hostage.

-Our Campaigns for a Just Transition
+Our Campaigns for Energy Democracy

 Making Renewables More Accessible